ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06a-prims-algorithm.md

 Prim's algorithm is an example of a greedy algorithm.
 At each step in the `for` loop, we select the least-cost edge that connects some marked vertex to some unmarked vertex.
-The algorithm does not otherwise check that the MCST really should include this least-cost edge.
+The algorithm does not otherwise check that the MST really should include this least-cost edge.
 This leads to an important question: Does Prim's algorithm work correctly?
 Clearly it generates a spanning tree (because each pass through the `for` loop adds one edge and one unmarked vertex to the spanning tree until all vertices